amphp/http-client/README.md

 Artax offers a full-featured HTTP/1.1 client, an object-oriented toolkit modeling the HTTP/1.1 protocol and a spec-compliant content-negotiation API for PHP 5.3+.

-##### HTTP Client
+### HTTP Client

 The Artax HTTP Client API is designed for standards-compliant HTTP resource traversal and RESTful web service consumption.
-Some of the Client's features include:
+At it's core, the Artax HTTP client aims to simplify HTTP communications without obscuring the underlying protocol.
+It's the hope of the project maintainers that Artax will both simplify your interactions with external HTTP resources and improve your understanding of how the protocol works.

+##### Features

  - No `cURL` or `libcurl` required; Artax uses sockets directly instead of PHP's `curl_*` bindings
  - Send and receive multiple requests in parallel for maximum throughput
- - Transparently follow redirects, chaining responses for access to the full request redirect history
+ - Transparently follows redirects, chaining responses for access to the full redirect history
  - Access all request/response headers as well as all raw HTTP message data
  - Fully customizable SSL/TLS (https://) support
  - Stream request and response entity bodies for high-performance memory management
  - Maintain HTTP/1.1-compliant persistent connections with advanced connection management for long-running CLI applications
- - Support all standard HTTP/1.1 methods and custom methods
+ - Support all standard HTTP/1.1 methods as well as custom methods
- - Standardized event broadcasts allow custom plugins like caching, cookie storage, etc.
+ - Standardized event broadcasts allowing custom plugins, cookie storage, etc.

+###### In Development

+ - Compressed message transfers (gzip, deflate)
+ - Integrated cookie storage
+ - Automatic construction for multipart message bodies
+ - Full proxy support
+ - Transfer speed limits

-##### Content Negotiation
+### Content Negotiation

 Artax provides a simple HTTP content negotiation module for negotiating appropriate language, character-set, content-encoding and content-type from HTTP requests.